 EPCT-2331 Industrial Hygiene Applications (2-4-3) A study of the industrial environment and its relation to worker's health.
 This course provides training in anticipation recognition, evaluation, and controlling health hazards- particularly chemical, physical, biological, and ergonomic factors existing in the workplace and having injurious effects on workers.
 The course also introduces training in instrumentation used in monitoring and measuring health hazards in the workplace and covers current issues in industrial hygiene.
-Prerequisites: EPCT-1341,
+Prerequisite: Take EPCT-1341(2136); Minimum grade C,CR ments and their procedures.
+Emphasis on instrument calibration or sample preparation, evaluation, and reporting of analytical results.
+Prerequisite: Take CTEC-1441(10344); Minimum grade C,CR